 How to create an update package in the icom Router Management service.

-5. Check both files and clic on Create update packet under Actions.
+Check both files and click on Create update packet under Actions.

-6. Enter a Name (here cg_ids) and a Description for the packet and change the order of the content such that the packet contains the container first and then the ASCII configuration file. footnote:[This order defines the order of processing when uploading the update packet to the router.
-The container must be installed first before it can be started by its configuration.
+Enter a Name (here cg_ids) and a Description for the packet and change the order of the content such that the packet contains the container first and then the ASCII configuration file.
+[1]

 You have created the update packet now.